posti logo

 If you’re planning to order goods from abroad, you can use the customs duty calculator on the Finnish Customs website to calculate the amount of duties payable.

-We will declare some items for you
+We will declare some online purchases for you

-When you clear your item yourself
+When you clear your shipment yourself

 When the recipient has to complete customs clearance themselves, the parcel waits in Posti’s warehouse until the customs clearance has been done.
 The storage period is 20 days after the parcel has arrived in Finland.
 The customs clearance must be done during this period.
 Depending on the contact information we have received from the sender, you will receive a notification from us about the parcel requiring customs clearance either by phone, email or paper mail.
 See our instructions for customs clearance of parcels.